 What will my class schedule be like?

 All the academic items you will need can be purchased at the Macdonald Campus Bookstore.
-Professors typically order special textbook packages for their courses through the bookstore.
-In addition to your textbooks, you will need to purchase a lab coat, a pair of protective eye goggles, and a non-graphing, non-programmable scientific calculator.
-(Note that you will NOT be allowed to use a calculator at all in your freshman mathematics courses.)
-You may also be required to purchase a "clicker", also known as a Student Response System.
-Your instructor will advise you if that is the case.
+During the first week of classes, your instructors will provide a list of these items.
+In addition to your textbooks, you will need to purchase a lab coat, a pair of protective eye goggles, and a specific model of scientific calculator.
+You may also be required to purchase a "clicker" Student Response System for some of your courses.

 Are there scholarship opportunities?

 Yes, please visit Scholarships.

 Are there opportunities for studying abroad and/or field studies?